 Bike Repair Stations

-The Office of University Sustainability has installed two bicycle “fix-it” stations on campus.
-These stations are located in front of Harrison Hall and near the bike path in front of Heavilon Hall and Wetherill Laboratory of Chemistry.
-A third station has also been established near the France Cordova Co-Rec Center.
+Purdue currently has three bicycle “fix-it” stations on campus.
+These stations are located in front of Harrison Hall, near the bike path in front of Heavilon Hall and Wetherill Laboratory of Chemistry, and the third station is located in front of the France Cordova Co-Rec Center.
 The fix-it stations include all the tools necessary to perform basic bicycle repairs and maintenance tasks, including tires, brakes and derailleurs.
 A repair arm, which allows a bicycle's pedals and wheels to spin freely while owners make adjustments, is attached to the stations.
 A QR code located on the front of each station offers detailed instructions to help with repairs.
 Any smart, Internet-enabled device can access the code.